-- 2) to fewer than 150 investors per EEA member state, other than qualified investors; - 3) to be acquired for a total consideration of at least EUR 100,000 per investor and per offer, or in units with a denomination or consideration of at least EUR 100,000; - 4) for a total consideration of less than EUR 1.5 million within the EEA over a period of 12 months; or - 5) for a total consideration of less than EUR 5 million within the EEA over a period of 12 months and the securities are sought to be admitted to trading in a multilateral trading facility in Finland, and a company description in accordance with the rules of the trading facility is made available to the investors over the period of the offer. - (20) In accordance with chapter 4, section 3, subsection 2 of the SMA, if the same securities are offered or intermediated with a new offer to the final investors and the preconditions referred to in subsection 1 for non-publication of a prospectus are not met, a prospectus shall be published for the new offer.
-However, a prospectus need not be published, if a prospectus, which is valid, has been published for the original offer if the issuer or another party responsible for publication of the prospectus has, in writing, consented to the use of the original prospectus for the new offer or intermediation of the same securities to the final investors. - (21) In accordance with chapter 4, section 3, subsection 3 of the SMA, a prospectus need also not be published if: - 1) shares are offered in substitution of shares of the same class already issued, provided this does not involve any increase in the issued capital; - 2) the shares offered are issued to the shareholders of the issuer instead of a dividend payable in cash as shares of the same class as the shares yielding the dividend, provided that the offeror publishes a document containing information on the number and class of the shares to be offered as well as on the reasons for and terms of the offer; or - 3) an employing company or a company affiliated thereto offers securities to existing or former directors or employees of the employing company, provided that the corporate domicile of the offeror is in an EEA member state and that the offeror publishes a document containing information on the number and class of the securities to be offered as well as on the reasons for and terms of the offer.
+- 2) to fewer than 150 investors per EEA member state, other than qualified investors; - 3) to be acquired for a total consideration of at least EUR 100,000 per investor and per offer, or in units with a denomination or consideration of at least EUR 100,000; - 4) for a total consideration of less than EUR 2.5 million within the EEA over a period of 12 months; or (Issued 25.11.2015, valid from 26.11.2015) - 5) for a total consideration of less than EUR 5 million within the EEA over a period of 12 months and the securities are sought to be admitted to trading in a multilateral trading facility in Finland, and a company description in accordance with the rules of the trading facility is made available to the investors over the period of the offer. - (20) In accordance with chapter 3, section 11, subsection 4 of the Crowdfunding Act, notwithstanding the provisions of chapter 4, section 3 of the SMA, crowdfunding recipients do not need to publish a prospectus if the securities are offered in Finland and their combined consideration over 12 months is less than EUR 5 million.
+(Issued 4.4.2017, valid from 1.6.2017) - (21) In accordance with chapter 4, section 3, subsection 2 of the SMA, if the same securities are offered or intermediated with a new offer to the final investors and the preconditions referred to in subsection 1 for non-publication of a prospectus are not met, a prospectus shall be published for the new offer.
+However, a prospectus need not be published, if a prospectus, which is valid, has been published for the original offer if the issuer or another party responsible for publication of the prospectus has, in writing, consented to the use of the original prospectus for the new offer or intermediation of the same securities to the final investors. - (22) In accordance with chapter 4, section 3, subsection 3 of the SMA, a prospectus need also not be published if: - 1) shares are offered in substitution of shares of the same class already issued, provided this does not involve any increase in the issued capital; - 2) the shares offered are issued to the shareholders of the issuer instead of a dividend payable in cash as shares of the same class as the shares yielding the dividend, provided that the offeror publishes a document containing information on the number and class of the shares to be offered as well as on the reasons for and terms of the offer; or - 3) an employing company or a company affiliated thereto offers securities to existing or former directors or employees of the employing company, provided that the corporate domicile of the offeror is in an EEA member state and that the offeror publishes a document containing information on the number and class of the securities to be offered as well as on the reasons for and terms of the offer.